 I am loving small mounts for jewelry displays.
 They’re perfect for hanging necklaces and bracelets, and are so much more interesting than most store-bought jewelry organizers.

 This bull display is fun.
 Hats, bangles, belts – this guy can handle it all.

 While I found some great inspiration pictures, I had a surprisingly hard time tracking down blog posts or articles on tips for using them in decor.
-I’d love to hear your suggestions in the comments!
+I created a Pinterest board with my favorite images from around the web, but I’d love to hear your suggestions in the comments!